mozilla/node-client-sessions/README.md

-secure sessions stored in cookies, for node.js
+Secure sessions stored in cookies, for node.js Middleware for Connect / Express apps.

-The session content is built to be secure and tamper-free.
+Session content is secure and tamper-free.

+This does *not* use connect's built-int session middleware, because, if it did, things would get nasty in implementation given the conflict between the session ID and the session content itself.
+Also, this library uses its own cookie parser so that setup is easier and less error-prone.

+I don't recommend using both this middleware and connect's built-in session middleware.

 API
 ===

-We don't want this library to depend on making any other calls, e.g. cookieParser.

     var cookieSessions = require("cookie-sessions");
     app.use(cookieSessions({